 At the same time, the supply of drybulk vessels cannot be changed drastically in the short term as it takes about nine months to build a ship and, usually, there is a lag of, at least, fifteen to eighteen months between placing an order to build a vessel and its delivery.
 In the near term, supply is limited by the existing number of vessels and can only be adjusted by increasing or decreasing the operating speed of a vessel but various economic and operational factors could limit the range of such adjustments.
-As of March 31, 2021, the backlog of vessels under construction ("orderbook") is about 5.6% of the fleet and it is scheduled to be delivered mostly over the next two years.
-This level of orderbook reflects lower newbuilding orders placed between 2017 and 2018 due to the depressed charter rates in those years and will limit supply growth during 2021 and 2022.
-Most of the orderbook is concentrated on Capesize vessels (5.9% of the Capesize fleet), while vessels below 100,000 dwt, the segment in which our vessels compete, face an orderbook of about 5.4% of the fleet and, consequently, less supply growth.
-The above levels of orderbook indicate that growth of fleet is likely to contract, thus, providing a foundation for charter rates to regain positive levels.
+As of March 31, 2022, the backlog of vessels under construction ("orderbook") is about 6.6% of the fleet and it is scheduled to be delivered mostly over the next year.
+This level of orderbook reflects lower newbuilding orders placed between 2018 and 2019 due to the depressed charter rates in those years and will limit supply growth during 2022 and 2023.
+The orderbook is fairly balanced across all sizes.
+The low level of orderbook indicates that growth of the fleet is limited, thus, providing a foundation for charter rates to remain at positive levels.

-Typically, periods of high charter rates result in an increased rate of new vessel ordering, often more than what the demand levels warrant; these vessels begin to be delivered eighteen months or more later when demand growth for vessels often slows down creating oversupply and quick correction of charter rates.
+Typically, periods of high charter rates result in an increased rate of new vessel ordering, often more than what the demand levels warrant; these vessels begin to be delivered eighteen months or later when demand growth for vessels often slows down creating oversupply and quick correction of charter rates.
 The cyclicality of charter rates is also reflected in vessel values.